lino-framework/getlino/docs/usage.rst

         The git branch to use for :option:`--clone`.

+    .. option:: --log-base

+        The root directory for Lino's log files on this server.
+Each new site will get its entry below that directory.

+    .. option:: --backups-base

+        The root directory for backups on this server.
+Each new site will get its entry below that directory.
+Used e.g. by :xfile:`make_snapshot.sh`.

     .. option:: --sites-base

         The root directory for sites on this server.

+        New sites will get created below that directory (with another level named by :option:`--local-prefix`).

         This will be added to the :envvar:`PYTHONPATH` of every Lino process (namely in :xfile:`manage.py` and :xfile:`wsgi.py`).